-Drug treatments are not recommended within 4 weeks of symptoms appearing unless the severity of the person’s distress cannot be managed by psychological means alone.
-Generally, it’s best to start with psychological treatment rather than use medication as the first and only solution to the problem.
+Medicine for PTSD is usually not recommended unless symptoms last longer than 4 weeks, or unless the symptoms are so bad that psychological treatments aren't working.
+Generally, it's best to start with psychological treatment rather than use medicine as the first and only solution to the problem.

 Treating PTSD with psychotherapy

-- Trauma-focused cognitive behaviour therapy (TF-CBT), which involves working through memories of the trauma in a safe and structured environment, modifying unhelpful beliefs and thoughts, and gradual exposure to triggers which are being avoided.
-This also includes many of the features of CBT mentioned above.
+- Trauma-focused cognitive behaviour therapy (TF-CBT), which involves working through memories of the trauma in a safe and structured environment, trying to change unhelpful beliefs and thoughts, and gradual exposure to triggers which are being avoided

-Antidepressant medication can be effective for PTSD, and may be recommended if symptoms do not completely resolve with psychotherapy, or the person is unable to have therapy for some reason.
+Antidepressant medicine can help with PTSD.
+It can be recommended if symptoms do not completely go away with psychotherapy, or the person is unable to have therapy for some reason.
 Antidepressants can reduce anxiety and fear, depression and anger.

-It’s important to be aware of the possible side effects and to maintain regular contact with a doctor or mental health practitioner regarding their use.
+It's important to be aware of the possible side effects and to maintain regular contact with a doctor or mental health practitioner while you're using the medications.